01 Sep Ask GTCV: Why Are People Still Getting HIV?

 So it’s no wonder people often ask us, “Why are people still getting HIV?”

-We asked the GTCV to share their perspectives in the latest “Ask GTCV” video.
+We asked the GTCV team to share their perspectives in the latest “Ask GTCV” video.
 Check out their thoughts below:

 The team agrees: one of the top reasons people are still getting HIV is due to a lack of knowledge.